KaganCanSit/LinkChecker/CONTRIBUTING.md

 # Contributing to Link Checker

 First off, thank you for considering contributing to Link Checker!
 It's people like you that make this project possible.
-We welcome any kind of contribution, whether it's reporting issues, submitting enhancements, or improving documentation
+We welcome any kind of contribution, whether it's reporting issues, submitting enhancements, or improving documentation.

 ## How to Contribute